 [Paper] [Blog] [Code]

-Graph Neural Networks for Improved El Nino Forecasting.
+Graph Neural Networks for Improved El Nino Forecasting

 S. Rühling Cachay, E. Erickson*, A. F. C., Bucker*, E. Pokropek*, W. Potosnak*, S. Osei, B. Lütjens.